domenic/proposal-blocks/README.md

 There are many concepts already in this space.
 Here we give a brief survey of them, and note why we think proposing blöck syntax is worthwhile over using these existing alternatives.

-### Template strings
+### Template literals

-Why are blöcks better than just embedding source code in a template string?
+Why are blöcks better than just embedding source code in a template literal?
 E.g.

 ```js
 const thePrime = await worker({ endpoint }, `